-It’s estimated that anywhere from 10% to 68% of people who struggle with BN develop sialadenosis, or an enlargement of the parotid salivary glands.
-[1]
+It’s estimated that anywhere from 10% to 68% of people who struggle with bulimia develop sialadenosis or an enlargement of the parotid salivary glands.1

 What are the Parotid Glands?

-In general, glands are parts of the body responsible for making specific substances.
-Glands may work to create hormones, tears, milk, sweat, digestive juices, or a number of other fluids.
+Glands create hormones, tears, milk, sweat, digestive juices, or a number of other fluids.

-The parotid glands are responsible for creating saliva.
-This important substance helps lubricate the mouth during chewing and works to partially digest food, as well as aid in swallowing.
+The parotid glands create saliva.
+This bodily fluid lubricates the mouth during chewing, starts to digest food, and aids in swallowing.

 How Does Bulimia Impact the Parotid Salivary Glands?

-There can be a number of connections between bulimia nervosa and the swelling of the parotid salivary glands.
-One of the biggest factors is likely the way self-induced vomiting can cause these glands to become overactive.
+There can be a number of connections between bulimia, swollen glands, and the jaw.
+One of the biggest causes of parotid gland swelling is self-induced vomiting, which makes these glands overactive.

 The parotid glands also receive signals from both the parasympathetic and sympathetic nervous systems.
 This means they are affected by both “fight or flight” and “rest and digest” responses.

-When either of these functions is dysregulated, which can happen as a result of binging and purging cycles, hypertrophy of the parotid glands can occur, which means that they increase in size or swell to account for increased saliva production.
+Parotid gland enlargement can occur when either of these functions is dysregulated, which can happen due to binging and purging cycles.
+They increase in size or swell to account for increased saliva production.

 Long-Term Gland Health Concerns Caused by Bulimia

 Thankfully, sialadenosis can usually be treated relatively easily.
-In many cases, the swelling of the glands will naturally subside after self-induced vomiting stops.
+In many cases, the swelling of the glands will naturally subside after eating disorder patients stop self-induced vomiting.

 Hydration, warm compresses, massage, and some over-the-counter pain relievers may help someone manage the discomfort of the condition, as well as help encourage swelling to go down.